oceanmodeling/fabm-oxypom/doc/joss/paper.md

 # Summary

-OxyPOM (Oxygen and Particulate Organic Matter) and DiaMO (Diagnostic Model for Oxygen) are aquatic biogeochemical models that consider key processes for dissolved oxygen (DO) dynamics, such as re-aeration, mineralization, and primary production, in fresh, transitional and marine waters.
+OxyPOM (Oxygen and Particulate Organic Matter) and DiaMO (Diagnostic Model for Oxygen) are aquatic biogeochemical models that consider key processes for dissolved oxygen (DO)s, such as re-aeration, mineralization, and primary production, in fresh, transitional and marine waters.
-Both are implemented in the `Fortran`-based Framework for Aquatic Biogeochemical Models [FABM, @Bruggeman2014] for interoperability in a variety of hydrodynamic models in realistic and idealized applications and for coupleability to other aquatic process models.
+Both are implemented in the `Fortran`-based Framework for Aquatic Biogeochemical Models [FABM, @Bruggeman2014] for interoperability in a variety of hydrodynamic models, in realistic and idealized applications, and for coupleability to other aquatic process models.
-With these models, we include an updated light profile implementation and testcases for simulating DO at Cuxhaven Station in the Elbe estuary 2005--2024; for this, we use the General Ocean Turbulence Model (GOTM) [@Burchard2002] for 1D vertical hydrodynamics including tides, and `R` and `bash` scripts for including weather and river data from [kuestendaten.de](https://www.kuestendaten.de).
+With these models, we include an updated light profile implementation and testcases for simulating DO at Cuxhaven Station in the Elbe estuary 2005--2024; for this, we use the hydrodynamic General Ocean Turbulence Model (GOTM) [@Burchard2002] including tides, and `R` and `bash` scripts for including weather and river data from [kuestendaten.de](https://www.kuestendaten.de).

 # Statement of need